 A good pair of kayaking gloves are a must-have accessory.
 The WindRider Pro Sailing gloves have all the features you need.

 The design provides extra comfort.
-These gloves feature a mesh back that keeps your hands cool in warm weather.
+These gloves feature a mesh back that keeps your hands cool during warm weather kayaking.
 They are not waterproof but dry quickly to prevent damp gloves.

-In 2018, the manufacturer redesigned its gloves according to customers’ feedback and needs.
+The manufacturer recently redesigned its gloves according to customers’ feedback and needs.
 They added padding under the palm for better protection when hauling or paddling.
-It’s not too thick, though, and you can still feel your grip.
+The extra padding is not too thick, and you can still feel your grip.

-What’s good with this pair of gloves, the ¾ shape does not interfere with your fingers.
-You can freely move your fingers.
+What’s good with this pair of gloves, the ¾ coverage does not interfere with your fingers, so you can freely move your fingers.
 If you’re fishing, you can remove fishing hooks, change bait, or access your gear without removing your gloves.

 Dries quickly and prevents sogginess